Experience the Magic of Barcelona: Uncover its Hidden Gems

 Running Las Ramblas

 Barcelona is no different.
 Because we stayed in two different areas, El Raval and the Gothic Quarter, I had the opportunity to try a few different routes.
-Running the Gothic Quarter, with its multitude of inclines, can give your quads a bit of a workout.
+Running the Gothic Quarter, with its many inclines, can give your quads a bit of a workout.
 So, I ran toward flatter ground to the Arc de Triomf and into the Ciutadella Park and got to see organizers set up for the travel fair, Mercat d’Escapades A Catalunya.

 Next, I ran through Plaça de Catalunya toward Eixample on Passeig de Grácia where I ran through Rambla de Catalunya and saw the amazing display of a Parc Güell Lego replica through the window at the Lego store.

-I love these runs because you can explore the city sans the mob of people, when all is still and quiet.
+I love these runs because you can explore the city sans the mob of people when all is still and quiet.

 Day-tripping from Barcelona and other tips

 Barcelona’s proximity on the Catalonian coastline makes it easy to diversify your trip with day excursions to other neighboring Catalonian towns and seaside villages such as Sitges, Girona, Tarragona, Montserrat, and Mataró.
-On our last trip, my wife and I used Barcelona as bookends to a six-night stay in Sitges.
+On our last trip, my wife and I used Barcelona as bookends for a six-night stay in Sitges.

 Whenever you decide to visit Barcelona, remember this: don’t worry if you don’t speak Catalan.
 Everyone can communicate in Spanish or English.
 However, all you need to know to get you by are these few words: vino, cañita, Aperol Spritz, tapas, pintxos, and taxi.
-And if you’re a vegan or vegetarian say: sense carn.
+And if you’re a vegan or vegetarian, say, sense carn.

 Visit my travel page for more of my favorite places.